 - Parking Enforcement Officer Detail - For large events with special parking needs beyond that which is normally provided on the campus during the normal course of business, a parking enforcement officer(s) may be assigned to an event to coordinate parking and traffic control in a specified geographic area of the campus.
 This control function may involve one or more of several functions such as parking permit sales, traffic direction and control, and parking enforcement functions.
 All parking enforcement officers are uniformed personnel.
 Parking Officer Enforcement detail rate as of July 1, 2010 is $39.00 per hour, per parking officer assigned.

 - Community Service Assistant (CSA) – The Department of Police Services employs student staff who constitute the “Matador Patrol”.
 These students wear a distinctive red and black uniform and primarily work at night providing personal safety escorts to the CSUN community.
-However, student staff may be assigned to special events as “eyes and ears” security coverage for door monitoring or similar tasks to augment police security services.
-The decision whether or not to utilize student CSAs will be assessed on a case by case basis and is only authorized by the Chief of Police, where appropriate.
-Community Service Assistant detail rate as of July 1, 2010 is $14.00 per hour, per Community Service Assistant assigned.
+Student staff may be assigned to special events to assist University Police in limited monitoring capacities.
+The decision whether or not to utilize student CSAs will be assessed on a case by case basis and may only be authorized by the Chief of Police.
+Community Service Assistant detail rate as of January 1, 2016 is $15.00 per hour, per Community Service Assistant assigned.
 Community Service Assistant coverage requires a (7) seven day notice.

 - Security Guards – Use of security guards on the California State University, Northridge campus require the approval of the CSUN Chief of Police.
-Please contact Captain Scott Vanscoy for additional information (818) 677-2764.
+Please contact the Chief's Office for additional information (818) 677-2201.